GSA/digitalgov.gov/content/news/2020/10/2020-10-24-true-crime-detectives-how-we-used-free-web-metrics-tools-to-uncover-a-cybersecurity-incident.md

 At around this time, I started using a tag manager product to deploy the scripts that allow our web pages to send hit information to our analytics accounts.
 We use the free version of a popular web analytics account, as well as the more robust [Digital Analytics Program](https://digital.gov/guides/dap/) (DAP) version offered by the U.S. General Services Administration (GSA).
 For testing things I was doing with the tag manager, I set up an analytics account just for sending hits on test sites.
 I only wanted the code for this test account to fire on our test websites, so I used rules on our tag manager to make that happen.

 That’s when I decided to add a view to this account for collecting hits from websites that aren’t either our main site or our test and sandbox sites.
 I used the tag manager to fire our analytics script for this account on pages with a hostname that didn’t match any of our known sites.

+{{< img src="kaufmann-fraud-404" >}}

 ## A cybersecurity incident...revealed!